GiovanniGiacometti/giovannigiacometti.github.io/content/posts/hackathon/index.md

 The summary is accurate, as the challenge was pretty straightforward.
 You might be thinking: "Well, that's a RAG".
 And you would be right.
 However, there were some complications that would make a naive RAG implementation miserably fail:

-- Documents were in Italian and all the members of this imaginary universe had very weird names, barely making any sense in Italian ("Sinfonia Cosmica all'Alba di Fenice", "Eclissi del Drago nell'Abbraccio del Kraken", ...).
+- Documents were in Italian and all the members of this imaginary universe had very weird names, barely making any sense even in Italian ("Sinfonia Cosmica all'Alba di Fenice", "Eclissi del Drago nell'Abbraccio del Kraken", ...).
 Standard LLMs would struggle to understand these entities if not properly instructed.
 - The documents were not in a huge amount (around 60) but they were of mixed types: Pdfs, Html, Word, even a CSV.
 This surely complicated the data preprocessing phase.
 - The content of the documents was complex: they contained a lot of noise, they were not consistent with each other and most of them was not well structured.
 Some pages were blurred and others filled with unknown characters.
-Lots of information was spread across several documents, making it hard to retrieve necessary data to answer the queries.
-Additionally, the author of the challenge deliberately introduced typos and misleading information in the documents, making it even harder to extract the correct information.
+Concepts were spread across several documents, making it difficult to gather the necessary information needed for a complete understanding.
+Additionally, the authors of the challenge deliberately introduced typos and misleading information, further complicating the task of extracting accurate information.
 Yes, they were a mess.

 Another relevant aspect of the challenge was the types of queries that our system was supposed to face.
 The questions provided were very specific and expected precise answers.
 This differs from typical RAG applications, where questions are more open-ended and the model can generate a wide range of (somewhat correct) answers.
-This meant that our retrieval systems should have both high precision and high recall, since likely all documents related to the query, even if not directly answering it, would be needed to answer it correctly.
+This meant that our retrieval system needed to demonstrate both high precision and high recall, as nearly all documents related to the query—even if they didn't directly provide the answer—were essential for accurate responses.

-For instance, a query like "Quali piatti, preparati in un ristorante su Asgard, richiedono la licenza LTK non base e utilizzano Carne di Xenodonte?"("Which dishes, prepared in a restaurant on Asgard, require the non-base LTK license and use Xenodonte meat?") would need to retrieve the menu of all restaurants on Asgard, filter the dishes that include Xenodonte meat and then compare the resulting options with the requirements of the LTK license.
+For instance, a query like "Quali piatti, preparati in un ristorante su Asgard, richiedono la licenza LTK non base e utilizzano Carne di Xenodonte?"("Which dishes, prepared in a restaurant on Asgard, require the non-base LTK license and use Xenodonte meat?") would need to retrieve the menu of all restaurants on Asgard, filter the dishes that include Xenodonte meat and then compare the results with the requirements of the non-base LTK license, which would be stored in a different document, likely without direct mentions of dish or planet names.

 ## 13:00 - The first steps